vtbassmatt/azf-wsgi/readme.md

 Without this configuration, the only paths your WSGI app would ever see would start with "api/\<FunctionName\>/".
 That works, but it would require you to repeat those boilerplate prefixes on every route you configured.
-**However**, you don't want to completely take over all routes (by having an empty `routePrefix` _and_ a catch-all route in your function) because this disables import Azure machinery.
+**However**, you don't want to completely take over all routes (by having an empty `routePrefix` _and_ a catch-all route in your function) because this disables important Azure machinery.

 Finally, setup your Function's `__init__.py` to delegate to the WSGI adapter: